-Julius Williams was born on this date in 1954.
+*Julius Williams was born on this date in 1954.
 He is a Black composer, conductor, college professor, and pianist.

 He is the son of Julius and Julia Williams and has one brother (Michael).
-From The Bronx, New York, Julius Penson Williams, was educated in the New York public school system and graduated in 1972 from Andrew Jackson High School, a performing arts school in Queens, New York.
-Williams attended Herbert Lehman College and The Hartt School, where he received his B.S. and M.M.E. respectively.
+From The Bronx, New York, Julius Penson Williams was educated in the New York public school system and graduated in 1972 from Andrew Jackson High School, a performing arts school in Queens, New York.
+Williams attended Herbert Lehman College and The Hartt School, receiving his B.S. and M.M.E.

 Many symphony orchestras and chamber ensembles around the globe have performed his music.
 He was Composer-in-Residence of Connecticut’s Nutmeg Ballet Company, which premiered his ballet Cinderella.
 The New York Philharmonic, conducted by Zubin Mehta, premiered his Norman Overture.
 Williams has composed operas, symphonies, and choral works for the stage, concert hall, film, and television.
-Primarily a classically trained musician, he has the ability to delve into all aspects of music including jazz and popular idioms.
+Primarily a classically trained musician, he can delve into all aspects of music, including jazz and popular idioms.

 Williams writes in a wide number of genres, including gospel, jazz, and other contemporary idioms, film (IMDB), and TV.
-He was assistant director of music of Abyssinian Baptist Church in Harlem, New York, from 1980 to 1982; he left to pursue an orchestral conducting career.
+He was assistant music director at Abyssinian Baptist Church in Harlem, New York, from 1980 to 1982; he left to pursue an orchestral conducting career.
 Williams studied orchestral conducting and composition at the Aspen Music School in Colorado (1984–87), where he was both a conducting and composition fellow.